o3de/o3de.org/content/docs/atom-guide/look-dev/materials/materials.md

 For more information, see [Material Type Authoring Guide](/docs/atom-guide/dev-guide/materials/material-type-authoring-guide/).

 ## Atom PBR Material Types
 *Physically based rendering (PBR)* is a rendering technique that simulates realistic interaction between materials and light.
 Atom provides several core material types based on industry standard workflows using metallic and roughness properties.
-Atom's material system is also capable of rendering non-photo-realistic techniques and special effects through alternate material types; users can author their own material types to suit their needs.
+Atom's material system is also capable of rendering non-photo-realistic techniques and special effects through alternate material types.
+Users can author their own material types to suit their needs.

 For more information on the available PBR material types, see [Physically-based Rendering (PBR)](/docs/atom-guide/look-dev/materials/pbr/)<!-- and [Working with StandardPBR materials](./material-build-pipeline)DRAFT TOPIC-->.